 - The commercial definition used by sellers and buyers is often referred to as granular rocks that are harder than granite.
 They can call the granite of gabro, basalt, pegmatite, gneiss and many other rocks.

-- Granite is generally defined as a “size stone” that can be cut to certain lengths, widths and thicknesses.
+- It is generally defined as a “size stone” that can be cut to certain lengths, widths and thicknesses.

 - Granite is strong enough to withstand most abrasions, large weights, resist weather conditions and accept varnishes.
 A very desirable and useful stone.